Programming AVR fuse bits – oscillator settings

 In the table you see adequate CKSEL0..3 settings

-External Crystal or Resonator may be set from 1010 to 1111 (Note that “0” programmed while “1” means unprogrammed).
-These ranges are left for user to select microcontroller startup times to stabilize oscillator performance before first instruction.
+External Crystal or Resonator may be set from 1010 to 1111 (Note that ‘0’ programmed while ‘1’ means unprogrammed).
+These ranges are left to select microcontroller startup times to stabilize oscillator performance before first instruction.

 If you connect external Crystal oscillator or resonator to XTAL1 and XTAL2

 There comes another Fuse bit CKOPT.
 This bit selects two different modes of oscillator amplifier.
-If CKOPT is programmed (unchecked), then Oscillator oscillates a full rail-to-rail output.
-This is handy when environment is noisy or you use XTAL2 to drive another microcontroller or buffer.
-But in other hand this takes more power.
-If CKOPT is unprogrammed (checked), than the swing is smaller and power consumption is less as well.
-Typically if resonator is up to 8MHz then leave CKOPT (checked=unprogrammed) and programmed (unchecked) above 8MHz.
+If CKOPT is programmed (unchecked), then Oscillator oscillates with full rail-to-rail output.
+This is handy when the environment is noisy or uses XTAL2 to drive another microcontroller or buffer.
+But on the other hand, this takes more power.
+If CKOPT is unprogrammed (checked), then the swing is smaller, and power consumption decreases.
+Typically if the resonator is up to 8MHz, leave CKOPT (checked=unprogrammed) and programmed (unchecked) above 8MHz.
+In the table you see selectable crystal oscillator modes:

-CKSEL0, SUT0 and SUT1 bits in this case are used to select startup times of microcontroller – how many clock cycles to wait before execution first command.
-These settings are necessary to ensure stability of ceramic resonators and crystals.
+CKSEL0, SUT0, and SUT1 bits, in this case, are used to select startup times of the microcontroller – how many clock cycles to wait before the execution of the first command.
+These settings are necessary to ensure the stability of ceramic resonators and crystals.

-Note 2 – Most used with ceramic resonators to ensure stabile startup.
-This is OK to use with crystals as well, but device is not operating at maximum frequency.
+Note 2.
+Most used with ceramic resonators to ensure stable startup.
+This is OK to use with crystals as well, but the device is not operating at maximum frequency.

-So if you want stabile system startup, it is better to leave CKSEL0, SUT0 and SUT1 programmed (unchecked) what means about 65ms startup time.
+So if you want a stable system startup, it is better to leave CKSEL0, SUT0, and SUT1 programmed (unchecked) what means about 65ms startup time.

-There is only one bit set for CKSEL0, CKSEL1, CKSEL2, CKSEL3 – 1001 (unchecked, checked, checked, unchecked) For Low frequency oscillator.
-Low frequency crystal is typical clock crystal where frequency is 32768kHz.
+There is only one bit set for CKSEL0, CKSEL1, CKSEL2, CKSEL3 – 1001 (unchecked, checked, checked, unchecked) For the Low-frequency oscillator.
+A low-frequency crystal is a typical clock crystal where the frequency is 32768kHz.
 The main options for this mode are setting crystal startup times with SUT0 and SUT1 fuse bits.

 External RC oscillator